What Happens to Life Insurance with No Beneficiary?

 The Named Beneficiary Is Invalid or Ineligible

-Certain beneficiary designations can create problems:
+Certain beneficiary designations cause problems:

 • Minor children: Minors can’t legally manage funds.
 The court will appoint a custodian or guardian to manage the money until the child reaches adulthood, which may not align with your wishes.